abihsoro/qwen38-flash-next-v620/README.md

 help me.
 It was days and weeks out of my life to learn the nitty-gritty of computer hardware.
 Learning on levels I never intended to want to know about.
 Learning that was, ultimately, the reason why this project was a success.

-I have so much hardware, the only parts I needed were the PEX88096 switch and the (4) V620s.
+I have so much hardware, the only parts I needed for this project were the PEX88096 switch and the (4) V620s.
 You can't buy the mobo new anymore.
 Nor the CPU.
 But if I did have to: mobo, cpu, 64gb DDR4-2667 RAM, (2) PSUs (explained later) (2) NVME drives (also explained later), old non-UEFI GPU (because I like to see what I'm doing) + switch + gpus comes to...

-$3900.
-1000W (not great).
-Frontier level coding.
-Well, frontier six months ago (haha).
+Final cost: $3900.
+Power consumption: 1000W (not great).
+Voila: Frontier level coding (well, frontier six months ago, haha).

 This was a 2-part success story: Hardware and Software.
 I took care of the hardware design, assembly, and troubleshooting.
 That tuning was much more than deciding what HW to use.
-It was understanding that some hardware issues will never be obvious (i.e. 1000W power spikes on a single PSU?
+It was understanding that some hardware issues will never be obvious (i.e. are 1000W power spikes on a single PSU acceptable?
 Nope.)
 The ability to differentiate a power drop caused by a demand spike versus an outright bad PSU? - nobody really writes that stuff down.
 Here's a short list of hardware-related 'stuff' necessary to make this work

   - BIOS settings - and not just what's the date and time (lol).
 4G decoding, BAR re-size, MMIO, AER, it goes on...
   - Undervolting and OC'ing?
 The voltage that works for workstations and gaming might not work for inference.
 Weird but true.
   - Real vga card --> 2nd x16 slot and boot one time successfully BEFORE inserting your PCIe-PEX88096 adapter card.
 Yep.
 That's all.
   - PCIe link negotiation goes to the LOWEST speed of the system.
 Marginal physical contact? --> link-down negotiation
-  - AMD GPUs (not Nvidia GPUS) power draw THROUGH the slot (up to 50W).
+  - AMD GPUs (not Nvidia GPUS) also power draw THROUGH the slot (up to 50W).
 ROCm is not accurate.
 ATW is the only way to measure power.
   - Putting the switch with 4 GPUs on the same rail as the X570 mobo?
 No bueno.
 'Off the wagon' or 'Off the PCIe bus' - you choose.
   - Cooling down 1000W running for hours.
 Starts to become industrial.
 But you don't HAVE to use a server case.
   - Bifurcation - shouldn't need to know that, but PEX88096 + X570 mobo = apparently you do.